Kinesiologists

 Students should obtain as much experience in the field as possible by participating in summer internships and part-time jobs at a Department of Veterans Affairs facility, hospital, sports medicine facility, school, fitness center, or other organization that employs kinesiologists.

 To work as a kinesiologist, you must be mature and objective and able to work well with patients and other staff members.
-You must have excellent communication skills to explain the exercises so patients can understand your instructions and perform the exercises properly.
+You should have excellent communication skills in order to explain the exercises so patients can understand your instructions and perform the exercises properly.